benmccormick/benmccormick.github.io/src/pages/posts/2019/ascii-kusty/ascii-kusty.md

 I'm also part of a [fast growing company](https://www.kustomer.com/) and we're always hiring, so I thought I'd see if I could leave a fun message in the console, and play around with ASCII art while I was at it.

-Kustomer's logo is *Kusty* a smily speech bubble with apostrophes for eyes:
+Kustomer's logo is *Kusty*; a smily speech bubble with apostrophes for eyes:

 ![Kustomer logo](./logo.png)